Exhibitions

 Beethoven the Patient

-Beethoven's progressive hearing loss was an almost unimaginable blow to him as a composer and musician.
-Few people know that he also suffered from numerous other ailments, which he treated with nearly the same meticulous dedication that he devoted to his compositions.
-Throughout his life, he endured severe abdominal complaints accompanied by painful cramps and digestive disorders.
-The exhibition focuses on Beethoven’s individual medical conditions and introduces the physicians who treated him — leading authorities in the field of medicine at the time.
-The therapies ranged from baths in the Danube and medicinal drinking cures to almond oil ear drops and horseradish cotton applications, as well as the then highly innovative methods of electrotherapy, reflecting Beethoven's keen interest in technological advances.
+As his hearing deteriorated, Beethoven suffered a blow of fate that is almost impossible to imagine as a composer and musician.
+Few people realise that he also suffered from numerous other ailments, which he treated with almost as much meticulous care as he applied to his compositions.
+Throughout his life, he suffered from stomach problems, including severe cramps and indigestion.
+The exhibition focuses on Beethoven’s specific ailments and introduces his doctors, who were leading authorities in the field of medicine in his day.
+The treatments ranged from Danube baths and drinking cures to almond oil ear drops and horseradish-soaked cotton wool, right through to the then-novel methods of electrotherapy, thus also highlighting Beethoven’s interest in technical innovations.

-An international team of researchers succeeded in decoding Beethoven's genome using five locks of his hair.
-The exhibition also explains the methods and findings of this study, the results of which were presented in 2023.
+An international team of researchers has succeeded in decoding Beethoven’s genome using five strands of hair.
+The exhibition, marking the 200th anniversary of Beethoven’s death, also explains the methods used and the findings of this study, which were presented in 2023.